CodeYourFuture/immersive-go-course/README.md

 This course is structured into self-contained projects that you can work through at your own pace.

 Each project has its own directory with a README.md file that has instructions.
-If you want to take a look at one way of completing an exercise, there's some code waiting in an associated [Pull Request](https://github.com/CodeYourFuture/immersive-go-course/pulls) for you to look at.
+If you want to take a look at one way of completing an exercise, there's some code waiting on a branch prefixed `impl/` (for "implementation") and an associated [Pull Request](https://github.com/CodeYourFuture/immersive-go-course/pulls) for you to look at.
 Try not to copy!

 1. [CLI & Files](./cli-files) — `impl/cat-ls`
    <br>An introduction to building things with Go by replicating the unix tools `cat` and `ls`.